opmorgan/recipes-site/README.md

 1. Make initial migrations: ```python manage.py migrate```
 1. Create an admin user for the local database: ```python manage.py createsuperuser```
 1. Start the development server: ```python manage.py runserver --settings base.settings.dev```
-1. Run the vite development server for js componenents: From the "frontend" directory, ```npm run dev```
+1. Start the vite development server for js componenents: From the "frontend" directory, run ```npm run dev```
 1. Preview site in browser at localhost:8000

 ## To make model changes and migrations